chensxb97/clickhouse-client/error_handling.md

 # Error Handling in Query Function

 ## Scenario
-- Clickhouse Server runs with a custom middleware and returns custom error message with 503 response.
+Clickhouse Server runs with a custom middleware and returns custom error message with 503 response.

+## Expectation
-- Expectation: Query function returns the custom error message.
+Query function returns the custom error message from the Clickhouse Server.

+## Reality
-- Reality: Returns OperationalError or a DatabaseError
+Returns OperationalError or a DatabaseError from the stack trace without the custom error message.
 ```
 clickhouse_connect.driver.exceptions.OperationalError: HTTPDriver for http://localhost:8123 returned response code XXX
  25.8.2.29      UTC
 ```

+## Investigation
 ### query (Entry Point)
+The query function performs either the `command` or `_query_with_context` function based on the query type.

 - clickhouse_connect/driver/client.py (Line 190)
 ```
 query_context = self.create_query_context(**kwargs)